ReGIS-org/regis/README.md

 If everything went well, you should now have your application up and running.
 However, most likely you don't want to call your application csWeb-example, so here are a few steps to make the app your own.

+## Credit
+Icons used in projects:
+ - Flame by Nadav Barkan from the Noun Project

 ## For developers

 ### Developers wishing to change the csWeb framework